heroiclabs/nakama-docs/docs/nakama/concepts/leaderboards.md

     }
     ```

+### Operators
+Configure how leaderboard record scores are set using the following `operator` values:

+* `set` - The value will be set to whatever score is submitted
+* `best` - The value will only be updated if the score being submitted is higher than the existing score
+* `incr` - The value will be incremented by the score being submit to it

 ## Submit a score

 A user can submit a score to a leaderboard and update it at any time.
 When a score is submitted the leaderboard's pre-configured sort order and operator determine what effect the operation will have.